HMS Orestes (1916): Design and development

 Orestes was one of twenty-two Repeat Admiralty M-class destroyer destroyers ordered by the British Admiralty in November 1914 as part of the Third War Construction Programme.
 The M-class was an improved version of the earlier L-class destroyers, required to reach a higher speed in order to counter rumoured German fast destroyers.
 The design was to achieve a speed of 36 kn, although the destroyers did not achieve this in service.
 It transpired that the German ships did not exist but the greater performance was appreciated by the navy.
-The Repeat M class differed from the prewar vessels in having a raked stem and design improvements based on wartime experience.
+The Repeat M class differed from the prewar vessels in having design improvements based on wartime experience.